joleys/niko-home-control-II/README.md

 ### NHC Mood Action

-This action is exposed as a switch.
+This action is exposed as a button.

 #### Entities

 It has some extra entities that can be used in automations:

+* **Basic State Binary Sensor**, is on or off according to the state of all assigned players as configured for that action.
 * **Mood Active Binary Sensor**, is on upon activation of the action.
 It is off when one of the assigned participant in the action had a state change.